ziyihu/Tower-Defence/README.md

  Add enemy introduction panel, add game over panel.
  Ensure 6 types of enemy.
- There are 20 waves of enemies in the game now.
+ There are 15 waves of enemies in the game now.
  Set up some numbers, enemy hp, enemy armor, tower cost, tower attack number.
  Add antenna providing power effects.

- Next part is to set up numbers, and change the laser effect, add effect to the antenna when its working and when its providing power to the other towers.
+add effect to the antenna when its working and when its providing power to the other towers.
+Has three types of technology tree in the game.

+Improve performance by using game object pool and reduce the number of effects.

 Undo parts: